wso2-attic/choreo-docs/portal-docs/test.md

 ![Step 4](images/test/image17.png)

-5- If you log into your Postman account through the browser or the desktop client, you may see the workspace, collection and requests created via the console.
+5- If you log into your Postman account through the browser or the desktop client, you may see the workspace, collection, and requests created via the console.

 ![Step 5](images/test/image3.png)